 Since 2015 I have been working in the Kurdistan Region of Iraq (KRI).
-As a co-founder of the Lemon tree Trust, I have developed various urban agriculture projects, including home gardens, small-scale commercial food practices, aquaponics, and academic research.
-Urban agriculture should be an essential part of any crisis response and designed into all refugee situations no matter how temporary we may first consider them to be.
+As a co-founder of the Lemon tree Trust, alongside Stephanie Hunt, our team has helped to developed various urban agriculture projects, including home gardens, small-scale commercial food practices, aquaponics, trees planting, and academic research.
+Urban agriculture should be seen as an essential part of any crisis response and designed into all refugee situations no matter how temporary we may first consider them to be.
 Furthermore, as camps stabilise from tent cities to accidental urban settlements, agriculture, gardens, and trees become essential practices to bring food production, shade, and permanency to streets and home gardens.

-Full details can be found on their website at lemontreetrust.org/
+Full details can be found on the lemon Tree Trust website at lemontreetrust.org/

 Market garden in Domiz refugee camp